Everloom-129/CIS700-Real-World-Robot-Learning/docs/0213-Development Perspective 2.md

 - **Relevance Today:** The principles outlined in this paper have been highly influential in robotics.
 However, current robots still lag far behind human performance in many ways.
 The idea of using internal models for prediction and control, and of optimizing motor behavior based on a cost function, is foundational in robotics research.
 However, as the paper points out, challenges remain in transferring this knowledge to complex, real-world tasks.
 There is also the question of how to integrate these insights with a system like IAC, to allow for a robot that can not only plan and execute movements effectively but also seek out new challenges to further its development.
 - **Personal Thought:** What I find most compelling about this paper is its deep dive into the mechanisms of how humans adapt their movements.
 The notion that our brains are constantly optimizing our actions, often without our conscious awareness, is powerful.
 It's fascinating to consider how we can translate these principles into more adaptable and intelligent robots.
 Also the idea of multiple timescales of learning is a concept that wasn't discussed much in the 2007 paper, but is a key component of the 2011 paper.
 How can an intrinsic motivation system make use of these fast and slow timescales of learning for accelerated learning and adaptation?

+Dinesh:

+problem w/ many of these work are that they choose simple, static task, and the taken in vision is over simplified

 ### "Intrinsic Motivation Systems for Autonomous Mental Development" - A Robot's Drive to Learn

 This paper explores a fascinating question: can we give robots the intrinsic motivation to explore and learn like children do?
 The authors propose the concept of **Intelligent Adaptive Curiosity (IAC)**, an intrinsic motivation system that pushes a robot towards situations where it can maximize its learning progress.